Big Brother 4 (American season): Summary

 On Day 1, Alison, Dana, David, Erika, Jack, Jun, Nathan, and Scott entered the Big Brother House.
 Upon getting to know one another, they competed in the "X Marks the Spot" food competition, in which everyone successfully earned food for the first week.
-Upon returning inside, they were informed of the X-Factor twist, in which five more HouseGuest would be entering the game, and would be exes of some of the eight already in the house.
+Upon returning inside, they were informed of the X-Factor twist, in which five more HouseGuests would be entering the game, and would be exes of some of the eight already in the house.
 Following this announcement, Amanda, Jee, Justin, Michelle, and Robert entered the House.
-On Day 3, HouseGuest partnered up and competed in the "Who's Ya Chum?"
+On Day 3, HouseGuests partnered up and competed in the "Who's Ya Chum?"
 Head of Household competition.
 Though Alison and Nathan won the endurance portion of the competition, Scott chose which of the two would become the first HoH; he chose Nathan.
 On Day 5, he nominated Amanda and Jee for eviction.
-On Day 7, Dana won the "Feeling Knotty" Power of Veto competition, and chose to keep nominations the same.
-On Day 8, Scott was expelled from the game after a violent outburst, in which he revealed he had a sexually transmitted disease.
+On Day 7, Dana won the "Feeling Knotty" Power of Veto competition and chose to keep nominations the same.
+On Day 8, Scott was expelled from the game after a violent outburst in which he revealed he had a sexually transmitted disease.
 On Day 12, Amanda was evicted in a unanimous vote.

-Following Amanda's eviction, the remaining HouseGuest competed in the "Majority Rules" HoH competition, in which they had to answer questions on how they felt the majority of the HouseGuest would vote.
+Following Amanda's eviction, the remaining HouseGuests competed in the "Majority Rules" HoH competition, in which they had to answer questions on how they felt the majority of the HouseGuests would vote.
 Jee was the winner of the competition.
-The following day, Michelle, David, Robert, Dana, and Nathan were put on the peanut butter and jelly diet, after losing the "Clash of the Casseroles" food competition.
+The following day, Michelle, David, Robert, Dana, and Nathan were put on the peanut butter and jelly diet after losing the "Clash of the Casseroles" food competition.
 Jee nominated Erika and Michelle for eviction on Day 13.
-On Day 14, David won the "Duck Ball" competition, and chose to leave nominations the same.
-On Day 19, Michelle was evicted in a six to two vote, only receiving the votes of Justin and Robert.
+On Day 14, David won the "Duck Ball" competition and chose to leave the nominations the same.
+On Day 19, Michelle was evicted in a six-to-two vote, only receiving the votes of Justin and Robert.

-Following Michelle's eviction, HouseGuest competed in the "Everything In Three's" Head of Household competition, in which they faced off three at a time answering questions.
+Following Michelle's eviction, HouseGuests competed in the "Everything In Three's" Head of Household competition, in which they faced off three at a time answering questions.
 Dana was the winner of the competition.
-On Day 20, all of the HouseGuest earned food for the week after the "Paratrooper" competition, in which they had to catch falling commando dolls in military hats.
-Each doll had the name of a food on it, and if they got the doll they would earn that food for the week.
+On Day 20, all of the HouseGuests earned food for the week after the "Paratrooper" competition, in which they had to catch falling commando dolls in military hats.
+Each doll had the name of a food on it and if they got the doll they earned that food for the week.
 Later that day, Dana nominated Alison and Jack for eviction.
-The following day, Nathan won the Power of Veto, and used it on Alison.
-David was named her replacement nominee.
+The following day, Nathan won the Power of Veto and used it on Alison.
+David was named as her replacement nominee.
 On Day 22, Alison won the "Spin-O-Matic" luxury competition, earning her and another HouseGuest a luxury dinner.
 She chose to take Nathan with her.
-On Day 26, David was evicted in a five to two vote, only receiving the votes of Erika and Alison.
+On Day 26, David was evicted in a five-to-two vote, only receiving the votes of Erika and Alison.